Anjana032/Dsolve-2024/README.md

 Share A Plate

-Our app addresses food wastage by connecting canteens and hostels with old age homes and orphanages for surplus food redistribution.Canteens and hostels can post excess food availability , while orphanages and old age homes can request donations based on their needs.
+Our app addresses food wastage by connecting canteens and hostels with old age homes and orphanages for surplus food redistribution.Canteens and hostels can post excess food availability , while orphanages and old age homes can request donations based on their needs.Throgh real

 ## Features
 1.